 The shareholder representative typically will get monthly bank statements from the escrow bank.
 The shareholders need to know such statements will be carefully reviewed to ensure they are accurate and that no unauthorized charges have been made.

 The role of a professional shareholder representative is complex and comprehensive.
-When considering who should serve as shareholder representative, parties should have a conversation regarding the expectations for the terms of the relationship.
+When considering who should serve as shareholder rep, and in selecting a professional shareholder representative, parties should have a conversation regarding the expectations for the terms of the relationship.
 Significant dollars are involved, and frustrations or problems can arise when the representative has a different vision of the job from that held by the shareholders.
+Ensure that your shareholder representative has the depth and breadth of expertise to solve issues that may arise whether they are related to earnouts, purchase price adjustments, indemnification claims or other disputes, or post-Closing releases to the shareholders.

 M&A deal parties may believe their deal is too small or that they will lose control over the decision making if a professional shareholder is engaged.
-Or, they may believe their deal is “clean” and that claims will not become an issue.
+Or they may believe their deal is “clean” and that claims will not become an issue.
 This isn’t necessarily the case.
 Smaller deals are often the most at risk, and even what should be a small claim can lock up funds available for disbursement for an extended period.
-Most M&A deals have unforeseeable issues post-closing, which triggers the need for ongoing support and management for years to come.
+The vast majority of M&A deals (92%) have some form of purchase price adjustment or issues post-closing, which triggers the need for ongoing support and management for years to come.
 Hiring a professional shareholder representative allows the shareholders to offload day-to-day management of the process while allowing them to remain as involved as they want to be in the key decisions that need to be made.
-A professional shareholder representative can be useful in nearly every size and type of private target acquisition where there are post-closing obligations.
+A seasoned professional shareholder representative, who has experience solving a wide variety of post-closing issues, can be useful in nearly every size and type of private target acquisition where there are post-closing obligations.

 M&A Deal Language: Establishing the Shareholder Representative’s Role

-When engaging a professional shareholder representative, M&A deal parties can find that crafting language regarding the appointment of this important role is a nuanced art.
+When engaging professional shareholder representative services, M&A deal parties can find that crafting language regarding the appointment of this important role is a nuanced art.
 The merger agreement needs to successfully appoint the shareholder representative and outline the scope of the shareholder representative’s rights and obligations.
 A strategic view of shareholder representation language can help ensure the parties are protected for the life of the contract.

 Scope of Power of the Shareholder Representative